Teriparatide

 Warning of very rare side effect

-• Teriparatide has been found to cause an increased risk of bone cancer (sarcoma) when used in animals in high doses continuously from birth.
-It is for this reason that the maximum lifetime duration of teriparatide is only 18 months.
-Because of these restrictions your prescribing doctor will ask you to sign a form about treatment with this medicine.
+Studies have shown that teriparatide can increase the risk of bone cancer (sarcoma) in animals when used in high doses from birth.
+This is why the maximum treatment period for teriparatide is limited to 18 months.
+Because of these limits, your doctor may ask you to sign a form before starting treatment with this medicine.

 What precautions are necessary?